 Justine: “This will vary on the complexity and size of the project.
 Ideally, you don’t want to be meeting more than you need, so I’d recommend a meeting (which can be by virtual or in-person) with the key parties when you provide the brief, for the freelancer to present the concept and first round of design, and to review final designs before any files go to press/live, etc. If you feel you’re in need of multiple meetings, it might mean you need to look any your own internal processes and see where things can be streamlined”.

 Yoyomeeting Helps Better Communicate & Manage Freelancers

 Yoyomeeting is a meeting management software used with Microsoft 365 that helps manage meetings more easily.
 Whether it’s an in-person meeting or a virtual meeting, our platform helps you schedule and run meetings with freelancers.
+From meeting planning to meeting recording, to meeting recaps, our meeting management tool is here to help run better meetings for your organization.
 Learn more.